ansys/pyansys-dev-guide/doc/source/how-to/testing.rst

 Unit Testing
 ~~~~~~~~~~~~
-Unit testing tests at the lowest possible level isolated
+Unit testing tests at the lowest possible level, isolated
 from other applications or libraries.
 For Python tool libraries like
 `ansys-tools-protoc-helper`_, unit testing is sufficient to get high coverage
 (> 80%) of your library while actually testing the library.